 Passengers are responsible for obtaining certain visas before they join the trip.
 Whilst Overlanding West Africa will help as much as possible with supporting documents and information for the visa applications, it must be stressed that there is a limit to how much we can assist.

-For the more complicated visas, we strongly urge you to seek advice from a visa agency to ensure your application is successful.
+For the more complicated visas, we strongly urge you to seek advice from a visa agency who specialise on West Africa to ensure your application is successful.
 Overlanding West Africa can not be held responsible for the failure to obtain the necessary visas you need in advance.

 In total, you should plan for your passport to be away from you for approximately 10 working days per visa application (longer if you have to send your passport overseas to an embassy).
 So if you need 3 visas in advance, you should ensure that your passport is available for at least 30 working days before you travel.
 Please take this into consideration when planning other travel arrangements before you join us in West Africa.